Curating the true potential of gaming and esports.

 Week 12 is on September 3rd, a week after Season 3 is supposed to end. pic.twitter.com/cjDG3tXdlQ

-As Season 3 isn’t too old, there haven’t any signs pointing towards the theme for Season 4.
-These teasers usually come as the season progresses and the storyline unfolds.
+As Season 3 comes to a close, there haven’t many signs pointing towards the theme for Season 4.
+These teasers usually come towards the very end of any given season so be on the lookout over the next few weeks.

-Spots like Rickety Rig and The Fortilla should, more than likely, be headed for the exit with Season 4 getting underway – while the Pleasant Park homes could be taken off their floating devices.
+Spots like Rickety Rig and The Fortilla should, more than likely, be headed for the exit with Season 4 getting underway – while other more recent additions to the map will likely stick around for a bit longer.

 As Season 3 continues to progress and teasers for Season 4 begin to filter out, we’ll be sure to update this article with all the latest news and updates.